LastL2/Awesome-Last/README.md

 - [THORChain University](https://crypto-university.medium.com/) Great blog posts about THORChain which is apart of Last protocol design
 - [Layer 2 Weekly Roundup](https://layer2roundup.substack.com/) Substack by Scroll community manager of updates about L2s out there

-# Community created content
-Add a link to your content here